 Tickets and more information can be found here.

-4. Head down to last year’s top-grossing restaurant
+3. Head down to this top-grossing restaurant

 The new restaurant from Groot Hospitality is 5,500 square feet bigger than the original Miami location measuring a whopping 22,500-square-foot.